rsx-electrical/basicsKiCAD/Onboarding.md

 </div>

 > [!TIP]
-> Quicker way to find symbols
-> In the search menu type the symbol name directly
+> A quicker way to find symbols is to search for the symbol name directly

 Connecting symbols